 The plants occur from warm low to cool high elevation cloud forests.
 This range of conditions can be seen in the wide variety of morphologies in the genus.
 The plants are tropical herbs, subshrubs, or shrubs with upright or decumbent stems with velvety stems and foliage.
 The brightly colored (typically red) flowers have spots or markings in contrasting colors on the petals.
 These plants are rhizomatous, and the species usually have a distinct period of dormancy in their growth cycle.

 The genus was systematically revised by Kvist & Skog (1992) and was recognized as having 19 species distributed in Central and South America.
-Recent phylogenetic work by Roalson et al. (2005) indicated that the epiphytic genus Capanea is derived from within Kohleria, so the two species of Capanea were subsequently transferred to Kohleria.
-The genus Pearcea is closely related.
+Phylogenetic studies by Roalson et al. (2005) indicated that the epiphytic genus Capanea nests within Kohleria, so the two species of Capanea were subsequently transferred to Kohleria.

-Because of their colorful and exotically patterned flowers, as well as general interest in the many tropical flowering plants being introduced from the Americas.
+Kohleria plants were popular in England and Europe in the 19th Century.
+This is largely due to the amount of color variation and exotically patterned flowers, as well as general interest in the many tropical flowering plants being introduced from the Americas.
 Many species and hybrids were lavishly illustrated in horticultural magazines such as Curtis’s Botanical Magazine under the discarded or erroneous names of Achimenes, Gesneria, Isoloma, Sciadocalyx, and Tydaea.
-These species and hybrids almost entirely disappeared in the early 20th Century, and plant breeders have only recently started to work extensively with this genus again.
+A number of antique botanical prints under these names can be seen in the Antique Prints section of the GRW.